rust-lang/rust/doc/rust.md

 ignoring the values of its arguments.
 The difference between `_` and `*` is that the pattern `C(_)` is only type-correct if `C` has exactly one argument, while the pattern `C(*)` is type-correct for any enum variant `C`, regardless of how many arguments `C` has.

-To execute an `alt` expression, first the head expression is evaluated, then its value is sequentially compared to the patterns in the arms until a match is found.
-The first arm with a matching pattern is chosen as the branch target of the `alt`, any variables bound by the pattern are assigned to local variables in the arm's block, and control enters the block.
+To execute an `match` expression, first the head expression is evaluated, then its value is sequentially compared to the patterns in the arms until a match is found.
+The first arm with a matching pattern is chosen as the branch target of the `match`, any variables bound by the pattern are assigned to local variables in the arm's block, and control enters the block.

-An example of an `alt` expression:
+An example of an `match` expression:

 ~~~~